-Jennifer Hsu produces videos about news and culture for WNYC.
-She is the creator of the ongoing Know Your Neighbor video series of intimate portraits about living in New York City.
+Jennifer Hsu is a senior producer at WNYC.
+She is the creator of the Know Your Neighbor video series, which won a New York Press Club Award.

 She lives in Brooklyn with her husband and daughter.
 Follow her on Twitter @jennhsu

 Jennifer Hsu appears in the following: